 The Virgin Islands National Park is located on St. John and it offers over 20 hiking trails.
 They vary in length and difficulty.

-Enjoy a horseback or donkey ride while visiting St. John.
-Take a sunset or full moon ride.
-Trail rides on St. John are generally on the east end of the island through semi-dry forest trails and typically last 2 to 3 hours.
+Enjoy a horseback ride or donkey-drawn wagon ride while visiting St. John.
+Trail rides on St. John are generally on the east end of the island through forest trails with lovely views.
+They typically last 1 to 1.5 hours.

 St. John has several lookout points that provide stunning views, historic sugar plantation ruins, scenic drives and the gorgeous scenery of the Virgin Islands National Park.
 How you take it all in is up to you.
 The most popular option is an island tour by taxi, but you can also rent a car and take a self guided driving tour.